ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 # Introduction

 The IANA "Path Computation Element Protocol (PCEP) Numbers" registry group was populated by several RFCs produced by the Path Computation Element (PCE) working group.
 Most of the registries include the "IETF Review" {{RFC8126}} as registration procedures.
 There are a few registries that use "Standards Action".
-Thus the values in those registries can be assigned only through Standards Track or Best Current Practice RFCs in the IETF Stream.
+Thus, the values in those registries can be assigned only through the Standards Track or Best Current Practice RFCs in the IETF Stream.
 This memo changes the policy from Standards Action to IETF Review to allow any type of RFC under the IETF stream to make the allocation request.

 Further, in Section 9 of {{RFC5440}}, IANA assigns values to the PCEP parameters.
 The allocation policy for each of these parameters specified in RFC 5440 is IETF Review {{RFC8126}}.
 In consideration of the benefits of conducting experiments with PCEP and the utility of experimental codepoints {{RFC3692}}, codepoint ranges for PCEP messages, objects, and TLV types for Experimental Use {{RFC8126}} are designated in {{RFC8356}}.
 However, protocol experiments may also need to return protocol error messages indicating experiment-specific error cases.
 It will often be the case that previously assigned error codes (in the PCEP-ERROR Object Error Types and Values sub-registry) can be used to indicate the error cases within an experiment, but there may also be cases where new, experimental error codes are needed.
 In order to run experiments, it is important that the codepoint values used in the experiments do not collide with existing codepoints or any future allocations.
 This document updates {{RFC5440}} by changing the allocation policy for the registry of PCEP Error-Types to mark some of the codepoints as assigned for Experimental Use.
 As stated in {{RFC3692}}, experiments using these codepoints are not intended to be used in general deployments, and due care must be taken to ensure that two experiments using the same codepoints are not run in the same environment.